dannagle/PacketSender/README.md

 * Packet Sender outputs the cert negotiation progress in to the traffic log.
 * Packet Sender outputs the encryption algorithm used in the traffic log (such as AES 128).

+If available, on Windows, Packet Sender will use OpenSSL.
+On Mac, Packet Sender will use the native SSL libraries.

+*This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)*

 ![Packet Sender Direct TCP](screenshots/packetsender_ssl.png)